Battalion (United States Army)

 A battalion is a military unit used by the United States Army since it was first formed.
 It has traditionally been commanded by a lieutenant colonel, assisted by a command sergeant major as the highest-ranking non-commissioned officer (NCO).
 With a dedicated headquarters unit and supporting military staff, the battalion is considered the smallest unit capable of independent operation due to its organic administrative and logistical capabilities.

 Battalions are typically composed of between four and seven companies, with between 300 and 1,200 soldiers total.
-In the past several battalions would be grouped together to form a regiment, but from the middle of the 20th century on they have instead been grouped into brigades or brigade combat teams.
-In recent years the US Army has made use of battalion-sized task forces customized around specific missions.
+In the past, several battalions would be grouped together to form a regiment, but from the middle of the 20th century on they have instead been grouped into brigades or brigade combat teams.
+In recent years, the US Army has made use of battalion-sized task forces customized around specific missions.

 An equivalent-sized unit of cavalry (including modern cavalry) is referred to as a squadron.

 Civil War

 When the American Civil War began, the Union Army had no set defined battalion structure, only that any two or more companies making up a regiment was defined as a battalion.
-Sometimes if a regiment only consisted of between four and eight companies it would be referred to as a battalion.
+Sometimes if a regiment only consisted of between four and eight companies, it would be referred to as a battalion.

 However, when Congress authorized the raising of nine new infantry regiments of the Regular Army (11th through 19th) shortly after the war began, they were formally organized with two or three battalions of eight companies each.
 Each battalion was led by a major with a staff consisting of an adjutant, quartermaster/commissary, sergeant major, quartermaster sergeant, commissary sergeant and Hospital Steward.
-Depending on the size of the companies, a battalion was authorized between 663 to 807 personnel total.
+Depending on the size of the companies, a battalion was authorized between 663 and 807 personnel total.
 The battalion's adjutant and quartermaster/commissary were chosen from among the lieutenants of its subordinate companies.
 This structure was based on the system being used by the French Army at the time, whereby two battalions would operate in the field while the third remained at the regimental depot to train and recruit.
 Lorenzo Thomas, Adjutant-General of the US Army, recommended that the three-battalion system also be adopted by the pre-existing infantry regiments of the Regular Army and the regiments of United States Volunteers being raised by the states.
-However it was decided not to do so in part as it might confuse an American populace more familiar with the older system.
+However, it was decided not to do so in part as it might confuse an American populace more familiar with the older system.